 One thing to keep in mind is that once someone has access to your snaps or your stories, you should assume that they have permanent access to them.
 That is, once they’ve gotten permission to view your stuff, it could very easily be saved to their local hard drive or to the cloud, or worse yet published in some unsavory corner of the Deep Web.
 So if you have “that kind” of material in your Snapchat past, you should probably consider your privacy already violated.

-Going forward, it is important to limit access to your Snapchat feed to people who you actually know and trust.
-This is an alien concept for many people today, who have grown up with “Influencer” culture and an assumption that more followers and more viewers is always better.
-When it comes to your most private material, though, that really isn’t true.
+Going forward, it is important to limit access to your Snapchat feed to people who you know and trust.
+This is an alien concept for many people today, who have grown up with “Influencer” culture and an assumption that more followers and more viewers are always better.
+When it comes to your most private material, though, that isn’t true.
 If you don’t mind that kind of material being public, then that’s fine – that’s your choice.
 If you do want to restrict it, you need to restrict your Snapchat.
 Here are some steps to take to do that.

 - Set your account privacy option to Friends Only.
 This means that only your mutually-declared friends can see your postings.